scionproto/scion/doc/command/scion/scion_address.rst

 ::

   -h, --help              help for address
-      --isd-as isd-as   The local ISD-AS to use. (default 0-0) --json            Write the output as machine readable json -l, --local ip        Local IP address to listen on. (default invalid IP) --sciond string   SCION Daemon address. (default "127.0.0.1:30255")
+      --isd-as isd-as     The local ISD-AS to use. (default 0-0) --json              Write the output as machine readable json -l, --local ip          Local IP address to listen on. (default invalid IP) --sciond string     SCION Daemon address. (default "127.0.0.1:30255") --topology string   Path to topology file.
+If set, use local daemon instead of connecting to daemon.

 SEE ALSO
 ~~~~~~~~